 Then, the gas-meter factory operated in the building and after this the first museum of the Vistula River was established.
 Yes, this is the first museum of the Viztula/Wisła river in Poland.

 In 2007, the building was renovated and now operates as the Museum of the Vistula River and Regional Centre of the Lower Vistula.
 When you go inside, on the right is a huge museum dedicated to the history of shipping in Poland and the Wisła river.

 On the left is a two storey historic overview of Tczew, which was absolutely brilliant.
 Every tourist to Tczew has to go here to see it.
 You get time warped with videos, interviews and lots of detail on how this small town developed over the years.
 I could have done more than a top 23 but it’s a busy week and I also want to write about Pelplin and Sopot when I get the time!

 Thanks to Justyna, Piotr and staff at the Link Hotel for reviving me on my journey here.
 It was an unhappy time when I arrived, but I got through it.
-This article was requested to be deleted by Ola Mueller’s friend.
-But because I am a nice honest person unlike Mueller, I simply edited the people’s names and kept it.
-I have no reason to delete article based on other people’s lies.
+After writing this long article with passion, can you believe that it was requested and demanded to be deleted by a “friend”.
+But because I am a nice honest person unlike them, I simply edited the people’s names and kept it.
+I have no reason to delete article based on other people’s lies!